Panthers QB Newton: We need to get Stewart more involved | KitchenerPost.ca

-CHARLOTTE, N.C. — The Panthers have long been known for their ability to run the football.
+CHARLOTTE, N.C. — The Carolina Panthers have long been known for their ability to run the football.

 Just not this year.

-Had it not been for quarterback Cam Newton, who had 71 yards on 11 carries, the Panthers would have been completely one dimensional on offence in a 28-23 loss to the Philadelphia Eagles on Thursday night.
+Had it not been for quarterback Cam Newton, who had 71 yards on 11 carries, the Panthers would have been completely one dimensional on offence in losing to the Philadelphia Eagles 28-23 in the NFL on Thursday.
 Carolina running backs Jonathan Stewart, Christian McCaffrey and Fozzy Whittaker were limited to 1 yard on 13 carries.

 Even wide receiver Curtis Samuel, who had one carry for 8 yards on a reverse, outgained Carolina's running backs.

-"We have a lot of things to look at," said coach Ron Rivera.
-"We really do."
+"We have a lot of things to look at," coach Ron Rivera said.

 It's unusual for a Panthers team that has rushed for more yards than any team in the NFL since the start of the 2008 season.